kar-ab/Labelling_utilities/README.md

  Object detection is crucial for detecting and localizing dynamic objects such as Cars, Pedestrians in images.
  But some dataset may not necessarily provide ground truth for bounding boxes, but most often they do have other ground truth labels like instance segmentation.
- This [notebook](./bb_instance.ipynb) simply aims at automating the task of labelling bounding box using instance segmentation.
+ This [notebook](./bb_instance.ipynb) simply aims at automating the task of labelling images with bounding box using instance segmentation.

    a. **Input-**   KITTI - 360 dataset - (RGB images + instance segmentation)